AswinRaj-AR/Web-Scrapping/README.md

 # Web-Scrapping
-Tool Used Selenium
+Tool Used Selenium.

-Scrapping a product's price from Ecommerce sites like Flipkart, Amazon, Croma, Gadgetsnow,  Smartprix & recommending the site which gives cheaper price for the product.
+Scrapping a product's price from Ecommerce sites like Flipkart, Amazon, Croma, Gadgetsnow,  Smartprix & recommending the product's site which gives cheaper price.